mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

 In this post I will explain the tweaks I made to the default configuration.
 I'm not going to explain each and every thing you can change, there are already posts like that and the official manual.
-Instead I'll focus on how to make the camera easier and quicker to operate—so you won't miss a good shot.
+Instead I'll focus on how to make the camera easier and quicker to operate—so that you won't miss a good shot.
 If I don't mention a setting it means that the default is OK.

 Press the `Menu` button to access the settings.